antrea-io/antrea/ROADMAP.md

 ### Core networking features

-We are currently working on supporting VLAN tagging for Egress traffic.
-In the long term, we plan to add BGP support to the Antrea Agent, as it is a much requested feature.
+We are working on adding BGP support to the Antrea Agent, as it has been a much requested feature.
+Take a look at [#5948](https://github.com/antrea-io/antrea/issues/5948) if this is something you are interested in.

 ### Windows support improvements